 So, the rules of The Imaginative Conservative from the beginning were essentially: no rules.
 Just be polite and reasonable, and speak your mind but also your soul.
 Post as you will, with no real litmus test except this: we need to conserve the best of the western and the humane traditions.

-Oh yeah, and we really, really hate it when readers comment on our posts anonymously.
+Oh yeah, and we really, really hate it when readers comment on our essays anonymously.
 But, that’s another story and, perhaps, another rant.
 Besides, John Willson could rail against this far better than I. Though, I share his sentiments.

-But, an equal number of posts are searching and definitional.
+But, an equal number of essays are searching and definitional.
 That is, several of us at The Imaginative Conservative have been trying to explore the meaning of conservatism, libertarianism, and other non-isms that hover over, around, beneath, below, and next to our own individual beliefs.

 In the movement today–in and around The Imaginative Conservative–much debate exists over terms.
 Winston despises the term “libertarian.”
 John Willson has renounced the term “conservative”, as has, at times, Mike Church.
 Willson, especially, has embraced the term “traditionalist.”
 Church prefers “[r]epublican.”
 Peter Lawler is “post-modern” as are Gerald Russello and Pete Blum.
 Dan McCarthy calls himself a “Tory Anarchist.”
 Jim Otteson calls himself a “classical liberal.”
 Steve Horwitz, Aeon Skoble, and Robert Higgs readily identify with anarchism.
 Sarah Skwire is a humane libertarian.
 Patrick Deneen is a “Front Porcher.”